Cecil Hammond: Early life and education

 Hammond studied at the University of Leicester, the University of Surrey, and Le Cordon Bleu in the United Kingdom before returning to Nigeria in the early 2000s.
-He gained industry experience while briefly working with the Silverbird Group, a media company founded by his uncles.
+He gained industry experience while briefly working with the Silverbird Group, a media company in Lagos, Nigeria.

 Career

 In 2004, Hammond founded Flytime Promotions (later Flytime Group) to produce quality live entertainment in Nigeria.

-The inaugural Rhythm Unplugged concert sold out, establishing the event as a key platform for Nigerian music and comedy talent.
+Hammond launched Rhythm Unplugged that same year, with the inaugural concert selling out.
 The concert series gained national attention and has featured artists including Wizkid, Davido, Tiwa Savage, and Burna Boy.

-Flytime Music, a label arm of Flytime Group, signed Nigerian singers Tiwa Savage and Seyi Shay.

 In 2011, Hammond co-signed a contract under Black Diamond Promotions for then-emerging artist Davido.
 According to The Guardian Nigeria, Davido’s father later bought out the deal so his son would retain full ownership of his music masters.

-In 2018, he launched Flytime Fest, a multi-day event held each December in Lagos.
-It has contributed to Nigeria’s Detty December season and featured performances by Boyz II Men, Megan Thee Stallion, Koffee, Olamide, and Asake.
+In 2017, he expanded Rhythm Unplugged into a multi-day festival format known as Flytime Fest, held annually in December in Lagos.
+The festival has featured performances by international and Nigerian artists.

 Industry influence

 Flytime Group is credited with raising concert production standards in Nigeria, including the adoption of VIP table seating and high-end audiovisual setups.
-Hammond has called for stronger creative sector financing, noting the entertainment industry’s economic potential.
+Hammond has called for stronger creative sector financing.

-The company has operated a record label and has produced comedy shows and television programming, including Bovi: Man on Fire and Flytime TV segments.
+The company has operates a record label and has produced comedy shows and television programming, including Bovi: Man on Fire and Flytime TV segments.

 In 2025, CNN profiled Hammond and Flytime Fest in its African Voices Changemakers series for their contributions to Afrobeats and Nigerian music’s global reach.

 Flytime Group was listed among Nigeria's top entertainment companies by TXT Magazine.

 Personal life

-Hammond is married to Keke Hammond, the chief operating officer of Flytime Group.
+Hammond is married to Keke Hammond, the Chief Operating Officer of Flytime Group.
 The couple co-produce Rhythm Unplugged and Flytime Fest.
+The have three children.